 While the LS911 is labeled promotionally as “8×10” because “that is the closest format that people search for,” it actually has a 9×11 monochrome sensor.
 This sensor allows for 75-micron pixel size that are “very large and sharp compared to high resolution small format cameras.”

-As the description suggests, this camera’s sensors reads the image captured at once, making it extremely attractive for photographers that shoot moving subjects.
+As the camera’s description suggests, this camera’s sensor is read at one time, making it extremely attractive for photographers that shoot moving subjects.
 The output is a 12MP, 3888×3072 resolution photo with a “3D feeling”.

-LS911 shoots in monochrome but there’s a system to create tri-color images with the help of filters.
+While the LS911 shoots in monochrome, there’s a system to create tricolor images with the help of filters.

-Such big images need a storage space that can handle the load, so LargeSense outfitted their cam with a 900GB one.
+Since each captured image is quite large, LargeSense outfitted their camera with 900GB of storage.
 Each photo can be saved in one of the following formats: DNG, TIFF 16 bit, TIFF 32 bit, RAW, and JPEG.

-Photographers also have the option to record 4K lossless video with it at up to 26fps.
-Before we get to the price, there are a couple of other specs you should consider:
+Photographers also have the option to record 4K videos at up to 26fps.
+Other specs to consider are:

 - maximum sensitivity of ISO 6400